 5. Makes Baby Sleep Better

-The same study from the journal Pediatrics said, “skin-to-skin contact helps infants fall asleep more easily and also sleep for a longer period of time.
-This allows the new mother to get more rest and reduce stress levels.”
-Huge!
-This is a major reason why mothers should be resting with their babies on their chest doing skin-to-skin so they can both sleep more soundly.
+The same study from the journal Pediatrics said, “Skin-to-skin contact helps infants fall asleep more easily and also sleep for a longer period.
+This allows the new mother to get more rest and reduce stress levels.”4 Huge!
+This is a significant reason mothers should be resting with their babies on their chests doing skin-to-skin so they can both sleep more soundly.

 6. Improves Baby’s Gut Health & Immunity